-And of course, most long-haul truckers (and many RV owners) rely on their CB to communicate in real time with other drivers about road hazards, police activity and weather conditions, and to call for help in emergencies.
-Today’s best CB radios even can provide immediate weather alerts.
+The citizens band (CB) radio is popular among long-haul truckers and RV owners.
+These people rely on the CB radio in order to communicate in real-time with other drivers about road hazards, police activity, weather conditions, and to call for help in emergencies.

 1. President Electronics CB Radio